websanco/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/settings-permissions-reference.md

    The following article does not document permissions for related widgets.
 ```

-## Standard Application Permissions
+## Application Permissions

-Application permissions define what actions can be performed in an application.
+Application permissions grant abilities for an application itself, but do not include [related resource permissions](#resource-permissions).

 Settings includes the following applications:

 **Availability Estimates**: This application is used to create and manage availability estimates for when Products are available.
-See [Availability Estimates](../../managing-a-catalog/managing-inventory/availability-estimates.md) for more information.

 **Countries**: This application is used to create and manage country entries, which are then used in other applications (e.g., Channels).
-See [Adding Regions](../../store-administration/adding-regions.md) for more information. <!--TASK: replace when general article on Countries is written.-->

 **Measurement Units**: This application is used to create and manage standard measurement units that are used for Product Specifications.
-See [Measurement Units](../../store-administration/configuring-shipping-methods/measurement-units.md) for more information.

-**Health Check**: This application is used to check the health status of Commerce applications, as well as fix any existing issues. <!--TASK: Add link when general article on Health Check is written.-->
+**Health Check**: This application is used to check the health status of Commerce applications, as well as fix any existing issues.

 All Settings applications have the following permissions: